ManonWaals/assignments/Python.md

 This study begins with a short summary about the method and the answer on the research question.
 Then we will give a more detailed explanation about the main assumptions and the data we used.
 This is followed by the results.
 We will end this study with a conclusion and discussion.

 ##Method
 In this assignment we were able to find [data](https://github.com/ManonWaals/assignments/blob/master/Python.md#data) about both the unemployment rate in the Netherlands as well as data from google searching/google trends.
 For the unemployment rate we gathered data from Statistics Netherlands (CBS).
-For the google searching we decided to pick 6 words that we think are related with either unemployment or finding a new job. _blablabla.. wat we nog meer doen met data om tot antwoord te komen_
+For the google searching we decided to pick 6 words that we think are related with either unemployment or finding a new job.
+After acquiring the data we calculated an average index of the 6 words we picked.
+All words got an equal weight.
+After plotting the average index we made a graph with both the unemployment rate and the index.
+To answer the research question we are going to compare both lines and search for similarities between these lines.

 ##Answer